-I’ve been wondering for a while if there was a good way of reverse engineering the meaning/function from a complex Regular Expression pattern such as the one used in the make_clickable function in WordPress.
+function in WordPress.
 This morning while debugging an issue with this function causing occasional segfaults in php I started searching around for a suitable tool and found YAPE::Regex::Explain to be the only reasonable solution.

-So with trepidation I started installing modules from CPAN and converting an example script to take the RegEx using in make_clickable.
-I ended up with the following simple script:
+So with trepidation I started installing modules from CPAN and converting an example script to take the RegEx using in make_clickable

 Which generated the following detailed output: